-One adjustment strap is located on the neck of the harness with the second on the front.
-We have noticed that the harness straps can be a little too rigid – so be careful not to tug too hard when adjusting.
+One adjustment strap is located on the neck and shoulder of the harness with the second chest strap on the front.
+We have noticed that the harness straps can be a little rigid – so be careful not to tug too hard when adjusting.

-To take the harness on and off – just use the quick release buckle.
+It is easy to put on.
+To take the harness on and off – use the quick release buckle.

 The outer trim has reflective (hi-vis) 3m stripes to help locate your Pug in the dark, for crossing roads at night etc.

 The Rabbitgoo is an example of no-pull dog harnesses for Pugs complete with metal leash/lead attachments.
 The first leash attachment is located at the back (top) and can be used for normal dog walking.

 The second point is located at the front (chest area).
 Usually, this would be used for controlling your Pug as well as training.
 For example, the HALTI Training Lead has two clips which can be used on either one or both attachments when required.

 |RUFFWEAR Front Range Dog Harness, Adjustable Comfortable Padded Everyday Walking Harness, 2 Lead...||Buy on Amazon|